 - 1. A patient who lives in a "food desert" presents at a hospital emergency department with symptoms of type II diabetes and is referred to both a primary care physician and a community benefit organization (CBO).
-Due to new SDOH standards and the development of a framework to support the implementation and use of health IT, the patient's new physician can query the records from the hospital visit, the case manager at the CBO, and a diabetes management coach from the National Diabetes Prevention Program via an HIE.
-The physician regularly follows up on the progress made in addressing the patient's access to healthy food and how that impacts the patient's diabetes symptoms and other health outcomes. - 2.
-A senior patient with worsening vision needs to see a specialist.
+Due to new SDOH standards and the development of a framework to support the implementation and use of health IT, the patient's new physician can query the records from the hospital visit, the case manager at the CBO, and a diabetes management coach from the National Diabetes Prevention Program via an HIE to inquire about any food insecurity.
+Because structured patient demographic data triggers a CDS tool to remind the physician to ask about access to healthy food at each encounter, the physician regularly follows up on the progress made in addressing the patient's access to healthy food at each encounter, the physician regularly follows up on the progress made in addressing the patient's access to healthy food at each encounter, the physician regularly follows up on the progress made in addressing the patient's access to healthy food at each encounter, the physician regularly follows up on the progress made in addressing the patient's access to healthy food and how that impacts the patient's diabetes symptoms and other health outcomes. - 2.
+A senior patient An older adult with worsening vision needs to see a specialist.
 The patient lives in a rural area without broadband Internet access and lacks reliable transportation to the practice's office.
 However, the practice offers telehealth appointments through a secure platform that provides screen-reading and voice-to-text technology.
 The platform has also integrated standardized SDOH data elements.
-With help from the office administrator and some digital literacy education, the patient is able to meet with the specialist online to devise a treatment plan.
+After establishing access broadband Internet access via a public-private partnership and with help from the office administrator and some digital literacy education, the patient is able to meet with the specialist online to devise a treatment plan.